-Creating delicious soft serve is a simpler process than most might believe!
-Soft serve is essentially just aerated ice cream, or ice cream mixed with air.
-Traditional soft serve starts with just two ingredients: cold water and soft serve ice cream mix.
-Once combined, air is either mixed with the liquid soft serve through constant stirring in a machine just before it’s frozen, or is controllably forced into the liquid with a pressurized air pump.
-Once the liquid mix freezes, the result is a lighter, smoother-textured form of ice cream that has been a favorite treat for decades.
+Traditional soft serve starts with just two ingredients: cold water and soft serve ice cream mix, while hard ice cream can be made with cream, mix, and flavoring, such as vanilla extract.
+For both soft serve and hard ice cream, air is either mixed with the liquid mix through constant stirring in a machine just before it’s frozen or it’s controllably forced into the liquid with a pressurized air pump.
+For soft serve, once the liquid mix freezes, the result is a lighter, smoother-textured form of ice cream that has been a favorite treat for decades.

 Machines with multiple hoppers also provide increased output capabilities and a larger production capacity since you’re able to store more ice cream mix and dispense more total product without refilling.
 Since the number of hoppers directly correlates with your overall production capacity, any large operation would benefit from opting for a machine with 2-3 hoppers, even if multiple flavors aren’t being offered.